lsst-tstn/tstn-020/index.rst

 All of this data needs to be associated with this configuration in a way that is easily accessible and traceable.

 In this tech-note we discuss the basic operational procedures involved in handling CSC configuration.
-From the simple action of bringing a CSC up with a specific configuration, to update and test them.
+The document begins with the most simple case of bringing a CSC up with a specific configuration, and eventually details how to updating and testing newly defined configurations.

 For more technical details about how CSCs handle configuration, see `tstn-017 <https://tstn-017.lsst.io>`__.